Skip to content

 gnss moving-base-signoff verifies real moving-base datasets with a reference CSV carrying per-epoch base/rover ECEF coordinates.
 It can gate:

-For the public SCORPION dataset, gnss scorpion-moving-base-signoff wraps the same flow into one command and emits the same summary JSON fields, plus the prepare/fetch provenance, matched CSV artifact, and plot preview that gnss web can render directly.
+For the public SCORPION dataset, gnss scorpion-moving-base-signoff wraps the same flow into one command and defaults to the public Zenodo zip when no --input is supplied.
+It emits the same summary JSON fields plus prepare/fetch provenance, libgnss matched CSV, commercial receiver CSV, commercial receiver matched CSV, and a plot preview that gnss web can render directly.
+The SCORPION receiver CSV comes from rover NAV-PVT; it is a public receiver side-by-side baseline, not an independent survey truth source.

 The repo validates functionality through multiple layers: